scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 Next, users define a workflow using a subclass of signac-flow's ``FlowProject``.
 The workflow shown has three operations (simulate, analyze, visualize) that, when executed, produce two new files ``results.txt`` and ``plot.png`` in the job directory.

-There are some advantages and disadvantages that are inherent to signac's design as a database built on top of the filesystem.
-For example, the framework is serverless, distributed, and portable.
-There is no need to share access via a server process like MongoDB, and data can be easily moved between filesystems.
+This filesystem-based approach has both advantages and disadvantages.
+Its key advantages lie in flexibility and portability.
+The serverless design removes the need for any external running server process, making it easy to operate on any arbitrary filesystem.
+The design is also intrinsically distributed, making it well suited for highly-parallel workflows where each instance generates more file-based data.
-One key disadvantage is that signac cannot benefit from the performance advantages of centralized data stores with persistent indexes in memory (signac's internal caches only last for the lifetime of the Python process).
+Conversely, this distributed approach precludes performance advantages of centralized data stores with persistent indexes in memory.
-Typically the signac approach works very well for projects up to 100,000 jobs.
-Significantly larger projects may have wait times that constrain interactive usage.
+Typically, the signac approach works very well for projects up to 100,000 jobs, while significantly larger projects may have wait times that constrain interactive usage.
-These limits are inherent to signac's use of small files for each job's state point and document; the framework has been aggressively optimized and has features for caching/buffering that make the most out of the disk I/O.
+These limits are inherent to signac's use of small files for each job's state point, but the framework has been aggressively optimized and uses extensive caching/buffering to maximize the throughput that can be achieved within this model.
-For safety, the implementation uses atomic operations on the filesystem wherever possible.

-The most compelling use cases for signac are those involving prototyping, file-based workflows, and HPC clusters, especially where the amount of required computation per job is large.
+The framework is a strong choice for applications involving file-based workflows, especially those that are quickly evolving or will run on HPC clusters, especially where the amount of required computation per job is large.
 For example, (...TODO: insert examples of real world projects with scientific applications [HOOMD, MPB, etc], project sizes [100,000 jobs], number of jobs / number of terabytes).
 Users working with large tabular data (e.g. flat files on disk or data from a SQL database) may prefer to use libraries like pandas, dask, or RAPIDS that are specifically designed for those use cases.
 However, it is possible to create a signac project with state points corresponding to each row, which may be a good use of signac if there is file-based data affiliated with each row's parameters.

-In the last 3 years, the features, flexibility, usability, and performance of the signac framework have been improved.
+This paper will focus on developments to the signac framework over the last 3 years, during which features, flexibility, usability, and performance have been greatly improved.
-The core data structures in signac have been overhauled to provide a more generic and powerful implementation of "synced collections" based on Pythonic abstractions for dictionaries or lists.
+The core data structures in signac have been overhauled to provide a powerful, generic implementation of "synced collections," that we will leverage in future versions of signac to enable more performant data indexing and more flexible data layouts.
-Synced collections can load, store, and buffer user data to and from a variety of backends, enabling seamless integration with other data sources on disk or in memory - including JSON files, MongoDB documents, and Redis caches.
-In signac-flow, we have added support for submitting groups of data operations with conditional dependencies, allowing for efficient utilization of large HPC resources as well as single-node workstations.
-Further developments in signac-flow allow for operations to act on arbitrary subsets of the data space.
+In signac-flow, we have added support for submitting groups of operations with conditional dependencies, allowing for more efficient utilization of large HPC resources, and further developments allow for operations to act on arbitrary subsets of the data space rather than single jobs alone.
 Meanwhile, performance enhancements have enabled scaling up to much larger data spaces.
-Implementations of lazy loading, buffering, and caching have reduced disk I/O, and profile-driven optimization of typical user workflows has identified bottlenecks that have been eliminated.

-This paper will discuss new features for workflow execution and enhanced scalability, the scientific work these features have enabled, and key partnerships and affiliations with scientific software initiatives and organizations such as MoSDeF and NumFOCUS that have widened the user base and spread expertise in both data science and open-source.
+Moving beyond code development, this paper will also discuss the scientific work these features have enabled, and key partnerships and affiliations with scientific software initiatives and organizations such as MoSDeF and NumFOCUS.
 We will share our project's experience in progressively revising project governance to catalyze sustained contributions of many kinds, while adding more points of entry for learning about the project (Slack support, office hours), and participating in Google Summer of Code in 2020 as a NumFOCUS Affiliated Project.

 Applications of signac